viamrobotics/docs/docs/components/board/ti.md

 {{% /alert %}}

-Configure a `ti` board to integrate a [Texas Instruments TDA4VM](https://devices.amazonaws.com/detail/a3G8a00000E2QErEAN/TI-TDA4VM-Starter-Kit-for-Edge-AI-vision-systems) into your robot:
+Configure a `ti` board to integrate a [Texas Instruments TDA4VM](https://devices.amazonaws.com/detail/a3G8a00000E2QErEAN/TI-TDA4VM-Starter-Kit-for-Edge-AI-vision-systems) into your machine:

 {{< tabs name="Configure an ti Board" >}}
 {{% tab name="Config Builder" %}}